About the Belgo Report

 Greta Rainbow, originally from Seattle, Washington, is pursuing degrees in Art History and Cultural Studies at McGill University.
 She experiences, makes, reads and writes about art, from the most ostentatious Rococo sculpture to the most conceptual contemporary film.

 With a great passion for art history, research and criticism, Katherine Dubreuil writes to enlighten readers on the visual and conceptual depths of exhibitions and their featured art.
 She has received a diploma in visual and digital arts from Humber College in Toronto and a bachelor of fine arts degree from Montreal’s Concordia University.
 As a young art historian, Katherine is fascinated by the old masters and contemporary works alike, with a particular interest in gestural and textured renditions of the human body and portrait.

 After recently completing her Master’s in Contemporary Art from Sotheby’s Institute of Art – London, Stephanie has moved back to Montreal in order to start her career in the Canadian art world as a writer and critic.
 She enjoys politically engaged art, contemporary photography, films by Wes Anderson and Denis Villeneuve, getting lost in foreign cities, and any four-legged animal.

 Eleonora was born in Venice (Italy) and currently based in Montréal.
-She has been awarded with a BA in DAMS Visual Arts in Bologna, Italy, and a MA in ISIA, Cultural Heritage Photography in Urbino, Italy.
-She is a Art editor and a photographer primarily interested in participatory art and in photography projects focusing on contemporary urban landscapes.
+She has been awarded a BA in DAMS Visual Arts in Bologna, Italy, and an MA in ISIA, Cultural Heritage Photography in Urbino, Italy.
+She is an Art editor and a photographer primarily interested in participatory art and in photography projects focusing on contemporary urban landscapes.